-If reasonable grounds for concern exist, the DLP will submit a report to Tusla's Children and Family Agency (using the standard reporting form).
+If reasonable grounds for concern exist, the DLP will submit a report to Tusla's Children and Family Agency (using the Tusla Portal).

-Where the DLP is unsure whether the concern constitutes reasonable grounds for concern, they may consult informally with a Túsla Duty Social Worker.
-Where a decision is taken not to pass on the concern brought to the DLPs attention, the DLP will inform the staff member/volunteer of this and also tell them that they may report directly to Children and Family Services and that the provisions of the Protection for Persons Reporting Child Abuse Act would pertain.
+- Where the DLP is unsure whether the concern constitutes reasonable grounds for concern, they may consult informally with a Tusla Duty Social Worker. - Where a decision is taken not to pass on the concern brought to the DLPs attention, the DLP will inform the staff member/volunteer of this and also tell them that they may report directly to Children and Family Services and that the provisions of the Protection for Persons Reporting Child Abuse Act would pertain.
+For concerns not being reported, it is important that the reason why the report is not being made is maintain proper records on all cases referred to them in a secure and confidential manner.